Dogs are social animals and can be very vocal, which can be frustrating if you are a dog owner who wants to get some peace.

 If the barking is attention-seeking behavior, rewarding it with your attention will only reinforce the behavior.

-Instead, wait until the buddy is quiet before giving it any attention (positive or negative).
+Instead, wait until the canine is quiet before giving it any attention (positive or negative).

 8. Distraction techniques